 Early Head Start

 Children begin learning the second they are born, so it is essential that infants and toddlers have healthy beginnings.
-The Early Head Start program provides an environment that is warm, nurturing, inclusive and safe, with an enriching educational setting designed to allow infants and toddlers to learn and grow at their own pace, while parents are at work.
+The Early Head Start program provides an environment that is warm, nurturing, inclusive and safe, with an enriching educational setting designed to allow infants and toddlers, age 6 weeks to 2 years, 11+ months, to learn and grow at their own pace, while parents are at work.

 Head Start of Northern Fairfield County participates in the State's School Readiness program, Connecticut's effort to ensure that Danbury children aged 3 and 4 arrive for Kindergarten ready for formal schooling.